 What resources are available to face-to-face students transitioning to online classes?

-All SAU students will soon have access to a Blackboard Orientation, which will be available on the Blackboard homepage.
+All SAU students have access to a Blackboard Orientation on the Blackboard homepage.
 While this is not a required orientation, students are encouraged to explore and familiarize themselves with Blackboard and its many tools.